How to Set TradingView Alerts: Step-by-Step Guide

 Best Practices for Alert Management

-Keep it clean: Regularly delete alerts you no longer need.
-A cluttered alert list is useless.
+Keep it clean: Delete alerts you no longer need.
+A cluttered list makes it hard to find what matters.

-Use descriptive names: "EURUSD breakout" is better than "Alert 1."
+Use descriptive names: "EURUSD breakout" beats "Alert 1" every time.

-Set expiration dates: Prevent old alerts from triggering weeks later when they're no longer relevant.
+Set expiration dates: Prevents old alerts from firing weeks later when they're irrelevant.

-Group by strategy: Organize alerts by trading approach (scalping, swing trading, etc.).
+Group by strategy: Organize alerts by approach (scalping, swing, etc.).

 Common Alert Problems (And How to Fix Them)